 Straight waterway: In straight waterway (Fig. 6a), the position errors in case of straight waterway paths are shown in Fig. 7.
 Vertical lines indicate the local parameter adaption every 30 seconds.
 The prediction error of first 30 seconds is shown in colors and the next seconds in grey.
 The results shown in Fig. 7a, indicate that the cross-track error is small and remains almost constant for the combined approach than in comparison to the local and the global Bayes approach.
-The results also indicates that the error of the local model and global Bayes approaches increases with the prediction time as local model does not consider the future intentions of the ship and considers the parameters constant for the whole prediction horizon whereas Bayes approach considers the closest trajectory and is not the actual trajectory.
-The error of the Bayes approach changes a lot but the combined approach error remains less than 5 meters for 30 seconds.
-The error in the combined approach is less because it considers the local environmental factors from model approach and the future intentions from Bayes approach.
-The along-track error in Fig. 7b also remain below 5 meters.
+The results also indicates that the error of the local model and global Bayes approaches increases with the prediction time.
+While for the Bayes approach the error changes a lot but the combined approach error remains almost constant and less than 2 meters.
+The along-track error in Fig. 7b also remain below 2 meters.

 Curved waterway: In curved waterway (Fig. 6b), the position errors in case of curved waterway paths are shown in Fig. 8.
 Vertical lines indicate the local parameter adaption every 30 seconds.
 The prediction error of first 30 seconds is shown in colors and the next seconds in grey.
 The results shown in Fig. 8a and 8b indicate that the cross-track error and along-track error are less for the combined approach in comparison to the local model and the global Bayes approach.
-The results also indicates that the error of the local model keeps on increasing as the future intentions are not taken into account by local b) Mean along-track error over the prediction horizon.
-The vertical lines indicate the time where local parameter is adapted every 30 seconds.
-The grey lines indicate the predictions from time 31 to 180 seconds model.
+The results also indicates that the error of the local model keeps on increasing as the future intentions are not taken into account by local model.
 It has not considered a curve ahead, whereas global Bayes considers the best intentions from historical data and are used in combined approach.
-There is a drop in error with prediction horizon in case of Bayes approach because the trajectory belongs to the historical data and the behavior of historical data matches the considered ship at time steps.
-This is not guaranteed every-time but in combined approach it is guaranteed.
-While for the global Bayes approach the error changes a lot but combined approach error remains below 10 meters for 30 seconds.
+While for the global Bayes approach the error changes a lot but combined approach error remains almost constant and below 2 meters.